-Students should submit a completed application packet beginning March 1st.
-We recommend the application packet be submitted to the School of Social Work by 4:30 pm on the last Friday in March for early decisions.
-Applications may be obtained on this website.
-(See Admissions page)
+Students should submit a completed application packet beginning October.
+We recommend the application packet be submitted to the School of Social Work by 5:00pm on the deadline date.

 Space in the program is limited.
 For this reason, it is best to apply by the end of the March deadline.

 Students enter only in the fall term due to the sequencing of the program.
 (See BASW main page and admissions page)